digi-monkey/noscript-topic-filter/README.md

 ### Deploy Noscript

-create a `.secret` file inside deploy folder and paste your Nostr private key
+create a `.secret` file in root folder and paste your Nostr private key

 ```
 // generate and sign event